 Deserialize

-Similarly to Serialize, Deserialize parameterizes over and takes a deserializer, and converts a type from its archived form back to its original one.
+Similarly to Serialize, Deserialize parameterizes over a deserializer, and converts a type from its archived form back to its original one.
 Unlike serialization, deserialization occurs in a single step and doesn't have an equivalent of a resolver.

 Even the highest-performance serialization frameworks will hit a deserialization speed limit because of the amount of memory allocation that needs to be performed.

-A good use for Deserialize is deserializing portions of archives.
+A good use for Deserialize is deserializing small portions of archives.
 You can easily traverse the archived data to locate some subobject, then deserialize just that piece instead of the archive as a whole.
 This granular approach provides the benefits of both zero-copy deserialization as well as traditional deserialization.